-© October 2017

-James Paget University Hospitals NHS
+© October 2017 James Paget University Hospitals NHS Foundation Trust Review Date: October 2020

-Foundation Trust

-Review Date: October 2020

-FP.
-1. version 1

-Toe Fractures: Discharge Advice
+Ankle and Foot Injuries: Discharge Advice

-- You have fractured one or more of the small bones in your foot. - The fracture has occurred in a part of the bone that normally heals well without problems. - The pain, tenderness and swelling you are experiencing in the toe(s) should gradually settle over a period of several weeks. - During this time, you may find walking on the foot painful and it may initially help to walk on your heel. - You may be provided with a support for the foot in the form of either a strap and/or a removable orthopaedic Velcro shoe, depending on the type of injury.
-If required, you will also be provided with crutches. - You may walk on the foot as much as pain allows and you should gradually discard the support over 3-5 weeks as the pain settles. - Most injuries heal without any problems however, it may take several months for your symptoms to settle completely. - Occasionally, the fracture may fail to heal and continue to be painful even after several months.
-A surgical procedure may then be needed at this stage to help heal the fracture. - If you are still experiencing significant symptoms after several months please make an appointment with your GP.
+- You have had a simple soft tissue injury to your ankle and foot.
+As part of this you may also have had a 'chipped bone'. - These injuries usually heal fully without any long-term problems. - The pain, tenderness and swelling you are experiencing should gradually settle over a period of several weeks. - During this time, you may find walking on the foot painful; it is advisable to keep the foot elevated. - You may be provided with a support for the foot in the form of bandaging or a removable boot, depending on the type of injury.
+If required, you will also be provided with crutches. - You may walk on the foot as much as pain allows.
+If you have been given a boot this should gradually be discarded over the following 3-5 weeks as the pain settles. - Most injuries heal without any problems.
+However it may take several months for your symptoms to settle completely. - If you are still experiencing significant symptoms after several months, please visit your GP.